MarcDufresne/opset/README.md

 A library for simplifying the configuration of Python applications at all stages of deployment.

-Opset is a config manager that let you manage your configuration via yaml file or environment variables.
+Opset is a config manager that let you manage your configuration via YAML file or environment variables.
 The general principle of Opset is that you want to hold your secrets and manage your configurations via configuration files when doing local development and via environment variables when your app is deployed.
-It is however possible to also handle local development through environment variables if the developer see fit.
+It is however possible to also handle local development through environment variables if the developer sees fit.

 With Opset you define everything that can be tweaked with your application in one specific file (`default.yml`).
 This way the developers and integrators working with your code will know exactly what setting they